artefactual/archivematica-docs/user-manual/archival-storage/archival-storage.rst

 Searching the AIP store
 -----------------------

 To search the AIP index, use the search bar at the top of the screen on the Archival Storage tab.

 #.
-Use the first dropdown menu to select whether to search for the File UUID, File
+Use the first dropdown menu to select whether to search for the File UUID,
-   path, File extension, AIP UUID, or AIP name.
+   File path, File extension, AIP UUID, or AIP name.

 #.
 Use the second dropdown menu to select whether to search by keyword, phrase,
    or date range.

 #.
 Select *Show files?* to display discrete files in your results.

 #.
-Select *Show AICs?* to display Archival Information Collections (aggregates of
+Select *Show AICs?* to display Archival Information Collections (aggregates
    of multiple AIPs) in your results.

    .. image:: images/SearchArchStor.*